-Allocate a number of letters of the alphabet to each group and then give them 5 minutes to find as many objects as possible they can point to in the room that begins with one of their allocated letters.
-No real rules so you find some people can get very creative, bringing items in from outside the room, naming parts of the body (e.g. pupil/cornea..), emptying their handbags to find items, etc. Creates great energy and fun.
+Allocate a number of letters of the alphabet to each group.
+Give them 5 minutes to point to as many objects in the room as possible, which begin with one of their allocated letters.
+With no real rules, you’ll find that people get very creative.
+They’ll bring items in from outside the room, point to body parts, empty handbags, etc. Creates great energy and fun.
 Posted online by Noreen Clifford

 Divide the participants into groups of four or five.
 Each group is given some unusual product for which they must create an advertisement.
 Time for preparation is about five minutes.
 Then they come together to design a script and decide their roles.
 It creates a lot of fun.
 I often amaze at their creativity.
 Posted online by Suresh Kumar

 Preparation: For a group of 30 people, print 5 or 6 quotes or phrases on a paper (i.e. Face that launched a thousand ships; Fools rush in where angels fear to tread; Picture is worth a thousand words; Power corrupts; absolute power corrupts absolutely; etc.) and cut that printed paper so that each word of each phrase is a separate piece of paper.
 Fold up each of these 30 or so bits of paper and give one to each participant.